 If perforation occurs, locate and remove Skyla.
 Surgery may be required.
 Delayed detection or removal of Skyla in case of perforation may result in migration outside the uterine cavity, adhesions, peritonitis, intestinal perforations, intestinal obstruction, abscesses and erosion of adjacent viscera.

-The risk of perforation may be increased if Skyla is inserted during lactation or when the uterus is fixed retroverted or not completely involuted during the postpartum period.
+The risk of perforation may be increased if Skyla is inserted when the uterus is fixed retroverted or not completely involuted.
 Delay Skyla insertion a minimum of six weeks or until involution is complete following a delivery or a second trimester abortion.

 Partial or complete expulsion of Skyla may occur resulting in the loss of contraceptive protection.
 Expulsion may be associated with symptoms of bleeding or pain, or it may be asymptomatic and go unnoticed.
 Skyla typically decreases menstrual bleeding over time; therefore, an increase of menstrual bleeding may be indicative of an expulsion.
 The risk of expulsion may be increased when the uterus is not completely involuted.
 In clinical trials, a 3-year expulsion rate of 3.2% (54 out of 1665 subjects) was reported.

 Delay Skyla insertion a minimum of six weeks or until uterine involution is complete following a delivery or a second trimester abortion.
 Remove a partially expelled Skyla.
-If expulsion has occurred, Skyla may be replaced within 7 days of a menstrual period after pregnancy has been ruled out.
+If expulsion has occurred, Skyla may be replaced within 7 days after the onset of a menstrual period, after pregnancy has been ruled out.

 Because the contraceptive effect of Skyla is mainly due to its local effects within the uterus, ovulatory cycles with follicular rupture usually occur in women of fertile age using Skyla.
-During clinical trials, ovarian cysts (reported as adverse reactions if they were abnormal, non-functional cysts and/or had a diameter > 3 cm on ultrasound examination) were reported in 13.2% of women using Skyla.
+During clinical trials, ovarian cysts (reported as adverse reactions if they were abnormal, non-functional cysts and/or had a diameter >3 cm on ultrasound examination) were reported in 13.2% of women using Skyla.
 Most of these cysts are asymptomatic, although some may be accompanied by pelvic pain or dyspareunia.
 In most cases the ovarian cysts disappear spontaneously during two to three months observation.
-Persistent ovarian cysts should be evaluated.
+Evaluate persistent ovarian cysts.
 Surgical intervention is not usually required.

 Women who currently have or have had breast cancer, or have a suspicion of breast cancer, should not use hormonal contraception because some breast cancers are hormone-sensitive [see CONTRAINDICATIONS].

-Spontaneous reports of breast cancer have been received during postmarketing experience with another LNG IUS.
-Two observational studies have not provided evidence of an increased risk of breast cancer during the use of the other LNG IUS.
+Spontaneous reports of breast cancer have been received during postmarketing experience with a LNG-releasing IUS.
+Observational studies of the risk of breast cancer with use of a LNG-releasing IUS do not provide conclusive evidence of increased risk.

 - Use Skyla with caution after careful assessment if any of the following conditions exist, and consider removal of the system if any of them arise during use: